 To change the project name, enter the new name for your project as shown below.

-If the DVC repo for which you are creating the project is not in the root of your Git repository but is in a [sub-directory] of a monorepo, then specify the full path to the sub-directory that contains the DVC repo to which you are trying to connect.
+If the DVC repo for which you are creating the project is not in the root of your Git repository but is in a sub-directory of a monorepo, then specify the full path to the sub-directory that contains the DVC repo to which you are trying to connect.

 Create multiple projects at once by providing up to 10 comma-separated values during the initial create project flow.

 Here, the data remotes (cloud storage or another location outside the Git repo) that are used in your DVC repo will be listed.
-If you want your project to include data stored in these data remotes, you will have to add credentials to grant Iterative Studio access to the data remotes.
+If you want your project to include data stored in these data remotes, you will have to add credentials to grant DVC Studio access to the data remotes.
 Credentials that you have already added to your account are listed in this section, and you can select them to add them to the project.

 To add new credentials, click on